mlanza/atomic/README.md

 ### Be ever minding your big picture

 The entire effort is preceded and interleaved with [thought](https://www.youtube.com/watch?v=f84n5oFoZBc) and/or note-taking.
-This has a lot to do starting with a good data model, anticipating how the UI (and potentially its animations) will look and behave, and having some idea of the evolutionary steps planned for the app.
+This depends largely on starting with a good data model, anticipating how the UI (and potentially its animations) will look and behave, and having some idea of the evolutionary steps planned for the app.

 It may be useful to rough out the UI early on.
 Thinking through things — ideally, during lunchtime walks! — and clarifying the big picture for how they work and fit together will minimize potential downstream snafus.